snakajim/odroidhc4-install/README.md

 $> cd odroidhc4-install/scripts
 $> sudo source ./install_basic.sh
 ```
+After running the script, user account "user0" is created with sudo authority.
+Some application does not recommend to install as root, so let's switch login account to "user0" and continue.

-## ssh login as user0, and install optional applications
+## Login as user0 via remote ssh, and install optional applications

 Please copy public key under /home/user0/.ssh by somehow, and set it as authorized key.
 ```